jjvanzon/JJs-Reference-Architecture/layers.md

 ### Calls the Business Layer

 The presentation layer calls the [business layer](#business-layer), which contains all the rules that surround the system.
-It feeds the business layer input from the user, and processes business logic output to preparate it for display on screen.
+It feeds the business layer input from the user, and processes its output to preparate it for display on screen.

 ### Presenter

-The [`presenters`](patterns.md#presenter) together form a model of the program navigation.
-Each screen might have its own [`presenter`](patterns.md#presenter).
-Each method in that [`presenter`](patterns.md#presenter) would represent a specific *user action*.
-It is the [`presenter`](patterns.md#presenter) classes that talk to the [business layer](#business-layer).
+It is the [`presenter`](patterns.md#presenter) classes that talk to this [business layer](#business-layer).
+The [`presenters`](patterns.md#presenter) together form a model of the application navigation.
+Each screen might get its own [`presenter`](patterns.md#presenter).
+Each method in that [`presenter`](patterns.md#presenter) would represent a specific *user action* in that screen.

 ### ViewModel

-A *[view model](patterns.md#viewmodel)* would contain exactly the selection of data, that is to be rendered out on a specificscreen.
+A [view model](patterns.md#viewmodel) would contain a specific subset of data: exactly the selection of data, that is to be rendered out on a screen.
 In this architecture it is a pure data object, no logic.
+That makes them more easily usable for different presentation technology and to send them over a wire.

 ### ToViewModel

-The [`presenters`](patterns.md#presenter) might delegate to the `ToViewModel` layer, to translate the data and the results of the [business logic](#business-layer) to a subset of data that is shown on screen.
+The [`presenters`](patterns.md#presenter) might delegate to a `ToViewModel` layer, to translate the data and the results from the [business logic](#business-layer) to a subset of data that is shown on screen.

 ### ToEntity

-The [`presenters`](patterns.md#presenter) delegates to the `ToEntity` layer, to translate user input back to [`entity`](patterns.md#entity) data, before passing it on to the [business layer](#business-layer).
+The [`presenters`](patterns.md#presenter) also delegate to a `ToEntity` layer, to translate user input back to [`entity`](patterns.md#entity) data, before passing it on to the [business layer](#business-layer).

 ### Facades

-[`Presenter`](patterns.md#presenter) classes combine several responsibilities around the presentation logic.
+[`Presenter`](patterns.md#presenter) classes combine several responsibilities around the presentation.

 The [`presenters`](patterns.md#presenter) call upon the business layer to *save*, *validate*, execute *side-effects* and other *logic* around the user action.

-Because the [`presenters`](patterns.md#presenter) combine several responsibilities together they can be called the *facades* or *combinators* of the presentation layer.
+Because the [`presenters`](patterns.md#presenter) combine several responsibilities together they can be called the *facades* or *combinators* in the presentation layer.

 ### MVC

-`MVC` is often the technology of choice in this architecture for programming user interfaces in web technology.
+`MVC` is the technology of choice in this architecture for programming user interfaces in web technology.
 In our architecture the `MVC` layer builds on top of the [`presenter`](patterns.md#presenter) layer.
-Most of the work is delegated to the [`presenters`](patterns.md#presenter) though.

 ### MVC Controllers

-In `MVC`, [`controllers`](patterns.md#controller) are used, which are similar to [`presenters`](patterns.md#presenter) in that they group together related *user actions* and each user action has a specific *method*.
+`MVC` uses [`controllers`](patterns.md#controller), which are similar to [`presenters`](patterns.md#presenter) in that they group together related *user actions* and each user action gets a specific *method*.

-[`Controllers`](patterns.md#controller) are quite specific to `MVC` and an equivalent might not be present on other presentation platforms, even though it might be advisable to have a central place to manage calls to the [`presenter`](patterns.md#presenter) and showing the right views depending on its result.
+[`Controllers`](patterns.md#controller) are quite specific to `MVC` and an equivalent might not be present on other presentation platforms.
+Howeverm even on other presentation platforms it might be advisable to have a *central spot* to manage calls to the [`presenter`](patterns.md#presenter) and showing the right view(s) depending on its result.

 ### URLs

 `MVC` takes care that the request from the web browser automatically makes the right [`controller`](patterns.md#controller) method go off.
-Each method in a controller tends to represent a `URL`.
+Each method in a [`controller`](patterns.md#controller) tends to represent a `URL`.

 The parameters of a controller method can be `URL` parameters.
 A parameter can also be *post data*. [`ViewModel`](patterns.md#viewmodel) parameters are accepted by `MVC` controller methods and are built up of post data by `MVC` automatically.

+[`JJ.Framework.Mvc`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Mvc) might be used to send whole tree structures of post data over the wire to be correctly parsed by `MVC`.

 ### View Engine (Razor)

-After the `controller` method is done, the view engine kicks in. `MVC` makes the view rendering automatically go off after the `controller` method completes.
+After the `controller` method is done, the view engine kicks in.
+The view rendering automatically goes off after the `controller` method is done.

 ### Views (Razor)

-The `view engine` of choise in this architecture is `Razor` when it comes to web technology.
-It can offer a concise syntax for programming views, in which you combine `C#` and `HTML`. `Razor` has tight integration with `MVC`.
+A view engine of choise in this architecture is `Razor`.
+It can offer a concise syntax for programming views, in which you combine `C#` with `HTML`. `Razor` has tight integration with `MVC`.
 The view engine uses a [`ViewModel`](patterns.md#viewmodel) as input, along with the view template (`cshtml`) and the output is a specific piece of `HTML`.

-In `WinForms` the views would be the `Forms` and `UserControls`.
-It is advised that even if a view can have 'code-behind', to only put simple code in `Forms` and `Controls` and delegate the real work to the [presenter](patterns.md#presenter) layer.
+In `WinForms` the *views* would be the `Forms` and `UserControls`.
+It is advised that even if a view can have code-behind, to only put simple code in `Forms` and `Controls` .
+The real work might be delegate to the [presenter](patterns.md#presenter) layer instead.

 ### HTML

-The `Razor` engine can render a piece of `HTML`.
+The `Razor` engine produces a piece of `HTML` received by the web browser.

 `HTML` here can be replaced by the type of presentation output.
 In `WinForms` it might be the controls and their data.
-But it can also be a generated `PDF` file.
-Anything can come out of presentation technology really.
+But it can be a generated `PDF` file as well.
+Anything that can come out of presentation any technology might be called a view.

 ### Platform Independence

 The dashed line going right through the [diagram](#presentation-layer) above separates the *platform-specific* code from the *platform independent* code.

-The *platform-specific* code concerns itself with `MVC`, `HTML` and `Razor`, while the *platform independent* code is unaware of what presentation technology is used.
+The *platform-specific* code concerns itself with `MVC`, `HTML` and `Razor`, while the *platform independent* code is unaware of which presentation technology is used.

-That means that we can use the same kind of application navigation logic for multiple presentation techniques, such as offering an application both *web* based as well as on *Windows*.
+That means that we can use the same kind of application logic for multiple presentation techniques, such as offering an application both *web* based as well as on *Windows*.
 This helps give us the flexibility to deploy apps on *mobile* platforms using the same base techniques as we would use on *Windows* or *web*.

 Business Layer